shotgunsoftware/tk-doc-generator/docs/authoring.md

 ## Formatting

 The theme used to generate documentation can be found [here](https://github.com/shotgunsoftware/just-the-docs).
 In addition to standard markdown, it supports several extensions.
-For an extensive reference how to author docs, check out the theme page documentation: https://pmarsceill.github.io/just-the-docs/
+For a reference, check out the [theme documentation](https://pmarsceill.github.io/just-the-docs/).

 ## Special Pages